U.S. says has fresh Russia sanctions 'ready to go'

 WASHINGTON (Reuters) - The United States said on Wednesday it has fresh sanctions ready to impose on Russia if Moscow does not take steps to de-escalate tensions with Ukraine, including halting the flow of fighters and arms to Ukrainian separatists.

-A senior U.S. official said on Friday Washington and the European Union had intensified talks about “scalpel” sanctions on Russia’s financial, defense and high-tech industries as more Russian military material has flowed into Ukraine.
+A senior U.S. official said on Friday that Washington had ramped up talks with the European Union about “scalpel” sanctions on Russia’s financial, defense and high-tech industries as more Russian military material has flowed into Ukraine.

-The U.S. State Department declined to provide details on what kinds of sanctions might be imposed.

-However, a Western diplomat on Wednesday said they could include steps to limit Western purchases of debt from Russian state enterprises, to restrict technology transfers in the energy sector and to crack down on the sale of so-called dual-use items with civilian and military applications to Russia.

 Separatist rebellions erupted in eastern Ukraine in early April after street protests in Kiev toppled Moscow-backed leader Viktor Yanukovich, and Russia in turn annexed the Crimean peninsula.
 Eastern rebels have called for union with Russia.